rymdkraftverk/level1/docs/api-client.md

 #### Entity.destroy(entity: object | string)

-Remove entity, sprite, animation and body.
+Remove entity, sprite, animation, body and particle emitters.

 Can be passed either the entity object or entity id.